About this site

 What this is

-freeconstitution.org is a free, ad-free, account-free reference site for the United States Constitution.
+freeconstitution.org is a free reference for the United States Constitution.
 The full verbatim text of the Constitution and all 27 amendments is here, along with a plain-English version of each section, and short cards for situations where knowing your rights matters.

-You do not need to sign up.
-You do not need to give us an email.
-There are no ads.
-There is no tracking beyond basic anonymous server logs.
-The whole site is meant to load fast on a slow phone and read clearly to anyone — including readers who are not lawyers, who learned English as a second language, or whose brains work differently from the assumptions academic writing tends to make.
+The site is open to everyone.
+It loads fast on a slow phone and reads clearly for anyone, including readers who are not lawyers, who learned English as a second language, or whose brains work differently from the assumptions academic writing tends to make.

 Think of it as a pocket guide.